This article discusses answers the question "how long does it take to become a personal trainer." Enjoy 🙂

 Be committed to learning and developing yourself, and you'll be well respected and knowledgeable within the fitness industry.

-As the industry is unregulated, potential earnings can vary wildly, and the average salary earnings for a personal trainer will vary depending on which career path you pursue.
+As the industry is unregulated, potential earnings can vary wildly, and the average salary earnings for a PT will vary depending on which career path you pursue.
 However, the average wage for a trainer with experience is $50,000 a year.
 For more information read here.

-Although money is important, it's not the real reason anyone should become a personal trainer.
+Although money is important, it's not the real reason anyone should become a PT.
 For more information on this watch the excellent video below by Matty Fusaro.